 And for the next Radio vs. the Mailbag!: “What was the turning point that pushed geek culture into the mainstream of popular culture?”

-Roll for initiative and save vs. poison, because this month, Mike and Casey enter the Dread Lich’s tomb with game designerRyan Chaddock, and Chris Walker of BJ Shea’s Geek Nation to unearth that oldest of fantasy role-playing games, Dungeons and Dragons!
+Roll for initiative and save vs. poison, because this month, Mike and Casey enter the Dread Lich’s tomb with game designerRyan Chaddock, and Chris Walker of BJ Shea’s Geek Nation to unearth that oldest of fantasy role-playing games, Dungeons & Dragons!

 We look into the game’s nearly forty year history, its current relevance, its many attempts to branch out in other media, and the laughable debunked claims that the game was responsible for murderous Satanic cults in the suburbs of the 1980s!